 A Look At Some Popular Attractions on Vashon Island, WA

-Vashon Island, Washington is known for its dense population.
+Vashon Island, Washington is known for its sparse population.
 The Island provides free range for visitors to enjoy the scenery.
 The Island features great food mixed with a unique rural experience.
 The Island is close by Seattle and just a short drive to Portland.
 Here is a look at some popular things to do on Vashon Island.